Merlin (Robert de Boron poem): Prose Merlin and its continuations

-The first of these prose sequels to Merlin, included in the Vulgate Estoire du Merlin, is the Merlin Continuation also known as the Vulgate Suite du Merlin, an 'historical' sequel about the various wars of Arthur and the role of Merlin in them, also focusing on Gawain as the third main character.
-The second, included in the Post-Vulgate Suite du Merlin (Suite-Huth or the Huth Merlin), is a 'romantic' sequel that includes elements of the Vulgate Lancelot.
-The third is an alternative version known as the Livre d'Artus (Book of Arthur), which too was written after the Vulgate Cycle had been completed.
+The first of these prose continuations, included in the Vulgate Estoire du Merlin, is the Merlin Continuation also known as the Vulgate Suite du Merlin, the so-called 'historical' sequel telling about the various wars of Arthur and the role of Merlin in them, also focusing on Gawain as the third main character.
+The second, included in the later Post-Vulgate Suite du Merlin (Suite-Huth or the Huth Merlin), is a 'romantic' sequel that includes elements of the Vulgate Lancelot.
+The third is an alternative version known as the Livre d'Artus (Book of Arthur), which too was written after the Vulgate Cycle had been completed but differs significantly from the mainstream version.